Chaima-ing/HandInHand-Store/README.md

 ---

-👉 *Join Us.
-Hand in Hand, We Change Lives.*
+👉 *Hand in Hand, We Change Lives.*